Connecticut Privacy Law

 Key Changes in 2025-2026

-• SB 1295 major amendments take effect July 1, 2026 — one of the most significant state privacy law overhauls since the CCPA
+- SB 1295 (Public Act 25-153) major amendments take effect July 1, 2026 — the most significant state privacy law overhaul since the CCPA

-• Processing thresholds for sensitive data and data sales removed — any controller handling sensitive data or selling any data falls in scope
+- Processing thresholds for sensitive data and data sales removed — any controller handling any amount of sensitive data or selling any consumer data falls within scope, regardless of company size or revenue

-• New AI/LLM transparency requirement: controllers must disclose in privacy notices whether personal data is collected, used, or sold for training large language models
+- New AI/LLM transparency requirement: controllers must disclose in privacy notices whether personal data is collected, used, or sold for training large language models — the first such state-law obligation in the US

-• New consumer right to contest profiling results, request reasoning and input data, and (for housing decisions) correct data and request re-evaluation
+- New consumer right to contest profiling results, request the reasoning and input data behind a profiling decision, and (for housing decisions) correct data and request human re-evaluation

-• Sensitive data definition expanded: neural data, transgender/nonbinary status, financial account credentials, and government-issued ID numbers now included
+- Sensitive data definition expanded: neural data, transgender or nonbinary status, financial account credentials, and government-issued identification numbers added — Connecticut becomes the first US state to explicitly classify neural data as sensitive

-• New impact assessment requirements for profiling producing legal or similarly significant effects on consumers
+- New impact assessment requirements for profiling that produces legal or similarly significant effects — controllers must document purpose, risks, input/output data, performance metrics, and safeguards

-• Strengthened minor protections: ban on targeted advertising and data sale for minors with no consent exception, strict necessity standard for geolocation collection
+- Strengthened minor protections: complete ban on targeted advertising and data sale for minors aged 13-17 with no consent exception, strict-necessity standard for geolocation collection from minors, and prohibition on dark-pattern design features intended to extend minors' usage

 Enforcement Details